Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 | MEV-aware ordering or auctions | Protects users who delegate an if-this-then-that strategy from miners or searchers exploiting the same event signal first. | Research / design work |

 | Toccata covenants and ZK hooks | Vaults, assurance contracts, state-machine apps, simple assets, bridge foundations, and zk covenant experiments.
-External-chain or real-world claims still need an anchor such as a light client, finality certificate, accumulated-work view, oracle, reporter set, or dispute process. | Targeted hard-fork track, not live until activated |
+External-chain or real-world claims still need an anchor such as a light client, finality certificate, accumulated-work view, oracle, reporter set, or dispute process. | activated protocol surface; wallet, explorer, and app evidence still needed |

 | STARK-sized proof support | Large validity proofs on Kaspa, with block-size and standard-fee tradeoffs to avoid cheap spam. | TN12 context / mainnet design question |